Interior Eigensolver Based on Rational Filter with Composite rule: Introduction

 The rest of this paper is organized as follows.
-In \cref{sec:Preliminary}, we introduce the basic idea and practical consideration of the contour integral based filter.
-Later, we introduce the Zolotarev third and fourth problems with related theorems and the optimalities of rational function separation in \cref{sec:Optimal}.
-Two algorithms are proposed in \cref{sec:composite}.
-Then, numerical experiments demonstrate the efficiency of both proposed algorithms in \cref{sec:experiment}.
-Finally, \cref{sec:conclusion} concludes the paper.
+In \cref{sec: Preliminary}, we introduce the basic idea of the contour-integral-based filter and discuss the computational cost and memory cost of the implementation based on the simple rule of trapezoidal quadrature.
+Later, we introduce our two novel algorithms based on the composite rule of trapezoidal quadrature in \cref{sec: eigensolver}.
+The optimality of rational functions is discussed in \cref{sec: Optimal} and the derivation of the composite rule is presented in \cref{sec: composite}.
+In \cref{sec: experiment}, there are some numerical experiments to examine our results of optimality and demonstrate the efficiency of two proposed algorithms.
+Finally, \cref{sec: conclusion} concludes the paper.